The Empty Opera House: Online Storytelling & Origami Craft with Linda Stephen 3/26 (& recorded video)

-Linda Stephen will be taking over the Minden Opera House Facebook Page, LIVE on Thursday March 26th at 3 p.m.
+Linda Stephen took over the Minden Opera House Facebook Page, LIVE on Thursday March 26th at 3 p.m.
 (Central).

 Tune in to listen to Linda’s new origami picture book “The Day We Went to the Park.”
-Then join in to take a walk to explore outside, make an origami caterpillar out of paper, see paper art with more than 1,000 origami sculptures, search for an origami squirrel or sailboat, and ask questions.
+Then make an origami caterpillar out of paper, see paper art with more than 1,000 origami sculptures, search for an origami squirrel or sailboat, and ask questions.

 Support the arts from the safety and comfort of your own living room!
 The Minden Opera House set up a page for donations to individual artists or the opera house.
 Click the DONATE NOW button and designate the artist name in the Comments box. https://www.mindenoperahouse.com/calendar/the-empty-opera-house/